SomeBoDy1105/Uni-Stuff/README.md

 - 👀 I’m interested in AI, Python and Flutter
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me IG:@lider.moustafa